-Identifying and responding to risks of material misstatement due to noncompliance with laws and regulations
+Identifying and responding to risks of material misstatement related to compliance with laws and regulations

-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience and through discussion with the Trustees and its delegates (as required by auditing standards) and discussed with the Trustees the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience and through discussion with the Trustee and its delegates (as required by auditing standards) and discussed with the Trustee the policies and procedures regarding compliance with laws and regulations.

-As the Plan is regulated by The Pensions Regulator, our assessment of risks involved gaining an understanding of the control environment including the Plan's procedures for complying with regulatory requirements and reading the minutes of Trustees' meetings.
+As the Plan is regulated by The Pensions Regulator, our assessment of risks involved gaining an understanding of the control environment including the Plan's procedures for complying with regulatory requirements and reading the minutes of Trustee's meetings.